Protecting Yourself from Technology Scams

 Treat Password Security Seriously

 When it comes to wealth management, we often counsel our clients to focus on what they can control.
-Here are some examples of things you can easily do on our own that can provide significant protections.
+Here are some examples of things you can easily do on our own that can significantly help protect yourself online.

 - Don’t ever write down your passwords where someone else could access them.